cosmos/cosmos-sdk/docs/docs/run-node/01-run-node.md

 The naive way would be to run the same commands again in separate terminal windows.
 This is possible, however in the Cosmos SDK, we leverage the power of [Docker Compose](https://docs.docker.com/compose/) to run a localnet.
 If you need inspiration on how to set up your own localnet with Docker Compose, you can have a look at the Cosmos SDK's [`docker-compose.yml`](https://github.com/cosmos/cosmos-sdk/blob/v0.47.0-rc1/docker-compose.yml).

+### Standalone App/CometBFT

+By default, the Cosmos SDK runs CometBFT in-process with the application If you want to run the application and CometBFT in separate processes, start the application with the `--with-comet=false` flag and set `rpc.laddr` in `config.toml` to the CometBFT node's RPC address.

 ## Logging

 Logging provides a way to see what is going on with a node.
 By default the info level is set.
 This is a global level and all info logs will be outputted to the terminal.
 If you would like to filter specific logs to the terminal instead of all, then setting `module:log_level` is how this can work.